davidclough/node/_documents/javascript-guide/javascript-guide.md

 #### Module Pattern
 One common pattern used in JavaScript ES5 is the module pattern.
 A module here is effectively a singleton object which exposes properties and methods.
 However, it can also contain private members.

-Because the public object it returns is only created once we do not have to worry about the efficiency of not adding methods against its prototype.
+Because the public object it returns is only created once we do not have to worry about the inefficiency of not adding methods against its prototype (this is explained in the Objects section next).

-Because we are not building against a prototype we can use private members.
+A module can have its own private members.
 Closures mean that the private variables do not get disposed of after the IIFE has finished executing because properties in the object it returns hold references to them (or there is a chain of references to each item).

 Here is one example of the module pattern.
 The code is just for demonstration purposes.
 There are quite a lot of variations of this pattern, mostly quite similar.